open-simulation-platform/open-simulation-platform.github.io/cosim-demo-app/user-guide.md

 ## Plot variables
 *Note: Each item below is highlighted in the figures below with its corresponding number.*
-1. Click "Create new time series" or "Create new XY plot" to obtain a time series plot or an XY plot that variables can be added to.
+1. Click "+ XY plot" or "+ Time series" to create a new XY plot or a new time series plot, respectively.
+The plots are initially empty.
+Navigate to a simulation model and add variables to a plot.
+2. Click "Save plot config" to save to file the current plot configuration.
+Next time the configuration is loaded the saved plots will be automatically loaded.
-2. Any variable can be added to a plot by clicking "Add to plot" in the variable overview.
+3. Any variable can be added to a plot by clicking "Add to plot" in the variable overview.
-3. Select where to plot the variable from the list of available plots.
+4. Select where to plot the variable from the list of available plots.
-4. Click the plot name to see the chart.
+5. Click the plot name to see the chart.

 ![foo](/assets/img/UserguideFig5.png "Adding variables to a plot")
 ![foo](/assets/img/UserguideFig6.png "Plot view")